 PhD Program Coordinator, Senior Lecturer

-Barry is a leading academic in action research and adult education.
+Dr Barry Elsey is a leading academic in action research and adult education.
 Barry's insights into effective research techniques, change management and stakeholder engagement

 PhD Program Director, Lecturer in Entrepreneurship

-Scott is the PhD program director and lecturer in entrepreneurship at the Entrepreneurship Commercialisation & Innovation Centre (ECIC), The University of Adelaide.
+Dr Scott Gordon is the PhD Program Director and lecturer in entrepreneurship at the Entrepreneurship Commercialisation & Innovation Centre (ECIC), The University of Adelaide.
 He has diverse multi-disciplinary experience, having conducted basic and applied research across physical, biological and social sciences.
 Originally trained in Electrical Engineering he spent more than a decade as a practicing professional engineer with the Commonwealth Scientific and Industrial Research Organisation (CSIRO) developing innovative technologies for underwater acoustic remote sensing and mapping of seabed habitats.

 Since 2005 Scott has been actively engaged as an entrepreneurship scholar and academic.
 He holds